GJSayers/culturate/README.md

 ### Credits
 -----
-* Content - created by site owner
+* Content - created by site owner and family and friend testers submiting listings and ratings.
 ### Media
-* default image (if no listing image uploaded) [I support street art](https://www.isupportstreetart.com/students-benefit-street-art/)
+* Default image (if no listing image uploaded) [I support street art](https://www.isupportstreetart.com/students-benefit-street-art/)
-* homepage images:
+* Homepage images:
-    * top: Image of Towner gallery eastbourne by [Marc Atkins](https://www.townereastbourne.org.uk/wp-content/uploads/Home-apge-slide-dance-diagonal-%C2%A9-Marc-Atkins-46.jpg)
+    * top: Image of Towner Gallery Eastbourne by [Marc Atkins](https://www.townereastbourne.org.uk/wp-content/uploads/Home-apge-slide-dance-diagonal-%C2%A9-Marc-Atkins-46.jpg)
     * bottom: Image found in corriere [Courtesy Or.Me – Ortica Memoria](https://static2-living.corriereobjects.it/wp-content/uploads/2021/01/floreale-660x440.jpg)
-* listing images are url links to the original image.
+* Listing images are url links to the original image.

 ### Acknowledgements
 -----
 * The foundational learings from this site came from the [Code Institute](https://codeinstitute.net/) Task Manager walkthrough project.
 The concepts and structure of which have been substantially modified to create this project.
 * The tutor support team at [Code Institute](https://codeinstitute.net/) have been extremely helpful when bugs could not be solved independently.
 Particular shout-outs to Igor, Jo, and Sheryl.
 * The CI [Slack](https://slack.com/intl/en-it/) channel have been an excellent source of peer comment and suggestions.
-Thanks to [Sean Young](https://github.com/seanyoung247) for helping me figure out the issue with my form submission.
+Thanks to [Sean Young](https://github.com/seanyoung247) for helping me figure out the issue with my favourites form submission.
 * Thanks to my mentor [Gurjot Singh](https://github.com/gurjot-in) for continued support and patience.